SoniaSpindt/csa_textbook/Unit1/IntroToOOP/methods.md

 Computer scientists recognized these needs too, so they included a way to do both within their object oriented programs.
 We won't talk about the specifics of the code needed just yet.
 All I want you to know is that we can satisfy both of these needs with something called <strong><em>methods</em></strong>.

 A method is just a set of directions our computer can follow to do something.
 That something is entirely up to you and your needs as an object oriented programmer, but most of the time these methods will be applied to the objects that you create within your programs.
+It's important to know that we give each method in our program a unique and fabulous name.
+The name you choose is up to you but it should point to what the method is used to accomplish because this makes it easier for other people to make sense of your code.

 Still a little unsure of what this looks like?
 Let's go through an example, start to finish.
 Imagine you want to create a class that makes movie objects.